aws-samples/ray-serve-whisper-streaming-on-eks/README.md

 ## Area of Improvement

-1. [ASR Core] The ASR is not real time streaming yet.
+1. [ASR Core] The latency is high because the audio is segmented by VAD or silence.
+In other words, the implementation is not real time yet.
 Refer to the [3.
-Create a Streaming ASR Demo with Transformers](https://www.gradio.app/guides/real-time-speech-recognition) for real time streaming ASR.
+Create a Streaming ASR Demo with Transformers](https://www.gradio.app/guides/real-time-speech-recognition) for real time streaming ASR as future work.
 2. [General] The code of testing are not modified / implemented.
 3. [Cold Start] Store ML models on S3 storage instead of download from Internet
 4. [Cold Start] Pre-load ML container images in the data volume of Bottlerocket OS instead of downloading from ECR each time.
+5. [Cost] After ASR streaming is optimized, evaluate the performance and cost

 ## License